Your brain on autopilot

 “We’re serious about developing the best and most inclusive leaders in the world, and this is another way we’re taking action to make that commitment a reality.”

 PwC has worked with social and business leaders to hear their perspective on moving beyond blind spots.
 Watch a video.
 Take a short informative quiz.
 Go deeper by exploring the Building Gender IQ course, or use the discussion guides to start a conversation.

 HeForShe and Building Gender IQ

-The Center for Talent Innovation released new research finding that silence about race in the workplace undermines employee engagement and contributes to minority turnover.
+In 2017, the Center for Talent Innovation released new research finding that silence about race in the workplace undermines employee engagement and contributes to minority turnover.
 Yet companies that address societal racial tensions at work gain business and brand benefits.
 Employees who currently feel comfortable discussing race relations at work are more likely than those who are not to feel that their ideas are heard and recognized (70 percent as compared to 47 percent) and feel free to express their views and opinions (76 percent as compared to 56 percent).